‘No end in sight’: Inside the Biden administration’s failure to contain the border surge

 It was late January, just a few days into Biden’s presidency, when Rep. Henry Cuellar (D-Tex.) started getting worried, calling a White House contact to discuss the surge of migrants arriving on the southern border.

 “I said, ‘Hey, I just want to let you know what’s going on.
 We need to get a handle on this before it gets out of hand,’” he recalled saying.
-“Even within a week, I was already calling the White House to say, ‘Hey guys, you’ve got to take a look at it.’”
+“Even within a week, I was already calling the White House to say, ‘Hey guys, you’ve got to take a look at it.’ ”

 In the months that followed, Cuellar, the son of migrant farmworkers, grew increasingly frustrated, feeling that not only had administration officials failed to heed his warnings, but they were uninterested in the advice of local officials like himself who had a close-up view of the problems.

-His anger reached a boiling point in early March when the White House quietly sent a delegation of officials — led by Rice — to visit South Texas tent sites badly overcrowded with teens and children, without giving a heads up to him, Gonzales or Rep. Filemon Vela, all Democrats who represent border districts.
+His anger reached a boiling point in early March when the White House quietly sent a delegation of officials — led by Rice — to visit South Texas tent sites badly overcrowded with teens and children, without giving a heads up to him, Gonzales or Rep. Filemon Vela, all Democrats who represent Texas border districts.

 “You would assume they would give us the courtesy,” Cuellar said.
 “I mean, they were in Laredo, about six or seven minutes from my house.”

-Several White House officials dismissed the criticisms, saying the visit was a narrowly-targeted fact-finding mission.
+Several White House officials dismissed the criticisms, saying the visit was a narrowly targeted fact-finding mission.

 Administration officials briefed Biden after the trip, showing him photos from the visit.
 He also receives updates several times a week on the border situation, White House press secretary Jen Psaki told reporters.